 In the measurement control information, it is indicated to the UE that event-triggered reporting with Event A3 is used for both frequency layers.
 The test consists of two successive time periods, with time duration of T1, and T2 respectively.

-During time duration T1, the UE shall not have any timing information of NR Cell 2 and NR cell 3.
+During time duration T1, the UE shall not have any timing information of NR Cell 2 and NR Cell 3.

 During T2, the UE is continuously scheduled with data on the PCell.